M-j74/Nexus_AI/beginner_level(Tasks)/readme2.md

-# i have used here powerbi tool for visulization
+# i have used here powerbi tool for visulization/ and i have add pdf for this if anyone dont have power bi tool
+# but i make it clear this pdf is only for look up because actual work done is only by tool it self
 Task 2: Visualizing for Impact
  The "Why": Raw data is messy.
 A good data analyst presents their findings in a clean, easy-to-understand dashboard.
 This task is about communicating your insights effectively